The First Love Of Alipang Havens

 "Now, let me start on how this affects US.
 One of the Asian delegations to the United Nations brought up some newly-uncovered historical information about human-rights abuses committed by the Trevette administration."
 (Alipang was in fact referring to the contents of Miguel De Soto's manuscript which Brendan Hyland had smuggled out of Wyoming; but the little that Alipang knew about Miguel's authorship of the expose' he was not about to reveal.)
 "More than one speaker in the General Assembly then made remarks linking this recent history with the racial insult Chief Justice Govinda is accused of making against Aslan.
 Thus, there is still more global sentiment now that favors Aztlan over the Diversity States, regardless of Aztlan's own crimes.

 "The Atkinson administration is doing damage control.
-For one thing, as a foreign-policy appeasement gesture, the latest big movie our government was planning to make, something called 'The Different Make The Difference,' will have plot changes made, bringing in Aztlano characters who are noble and wonderful.
+For one thing, as a foreign-policy appeasement gesture, the latest big movie our government was planning to make, something called 'The Different Make The Difference,' will have plot changes made, adding Aztlano characters who are noble and wonderful.
 But the plan to look better in domestic policy has more substance.

-"Washington is actually talking about granting us Enclave residents a meaningful degree of SELF-GOVERNMENT.
+"Washington is talking about granting us Enclave residents a meaningful degree of SELF-GOVERNMENT.
 As for the triumvirate in Rapid City, Energy and Agriculture both favor it, pointing to the good progress made by exiles in standing up the medical university; Distribution is against it, but she realizes she's outvoted.
 Bear with me now, I'm getting to the part that explains why I called you.

 "Miss Ford has already completed her scenes for the latest Zimmo Garland movie; he shoots his movies really quickly.
-So she's available to assist in a job which has a bearing both on the improvement of America's image abroad, and on the propect of Enclave self-rule.
+So she's available to assist in a job which has a bearing both on the improvement of America's image abroad, and on the prospect of Enclave self-rule.
 One of the embarrassments our federal government has to deal with is the former Chief Justice, with his delusion of being--"

 Alipang's voice was interrupted by what sounded like a boy whose voice had not yet changed, imitating a lion's roar.
 Evan heard some kind of banging and thumping, followed by a new voice, a female voice, talking to him.
 The woman first had to adjust her dataphone's noise filters to block out some loud boyish cries of "Hate speech!
 Hate speech!"